 After three months of following his anxiety treatment plan, Alex noticed positive changes in his life.
 With improved sleep and appetite, Alex was able to function better during the day.
 Because he had tools to manage his anxiety, he stopped venting to his attorney (thereby reducing his legal bills, another source of anxiety) and compulsively emailing Jane.
 As the conflict between them subsided, Alex stopped having panic attacks when he had to communicate with Jane.
 And now that their parents were calmer, the kids’ sense of safety increased and transitions went smoother.

 Although Alex didn’t get exactly the financial and custody settlement he’d hoped for (few divorced people do), he was better equipped to navigate the changes that divorce brings.

 Have questions about your divorce?
 Want to explore lower-conflict, lower-stress ways to resolve your issues and move on?
 We can help.
-Please contact us today to schedule a free consultation with one of our compassionate family law attorneys.
+Please contact us today to schedule an initial consultation with one of our compassionate family law attorneys.
 Secure your peace of mind.
 Call us today at 888-888-0919, or click the button below: